Los Angeles Employment Lawyer

 If you believe you’ve been discriminated against in the workplace or have experienced other unlawful behavior from your employer or prospective employer, contact an experienced Los Angeles employment law firm right away.

-Sessions & Kimball has offices all over Southern California with its main office being our employment law firm in Orange County, who have been helping employees get justice since the 1980s.
+Sessions & Kimball has offices all over Southern California with the main office being our employment law firm in Orange County, where we have been helping employees get justice since the 1980s.
 We will do everything in our power to make sure you get the outcome you’re looking for.
 Contact the office of Sessions & Kimball by using our online contact form or call us at (949) 380-0900 for a free consultation today.